 Last mile logistics is among the most misunderstood parts of transportation networks.
-On the surface, last mile may not seem very important, but it can make up 28 percent of a shipments total cost.
+On the surface, last mile may not seem very important, but it can make up 28 percent of a shipment’s total cost.
 In addition, growth in e-commerce is radicalizing how shippers view last mile logistics.
-To understand wide-ranging benefits and key concerns inherent in last mile logistics, your organization needs to understand what constitutes last mile logistics, it’s challenges, how it impacts e-commerce and omnichannel supply chains, why it is evolving, and how new technology improves it.
+To understand wide-ranging benefits and key concerns inherent in last mile logistics, your organization needs to understand what constitutes last mile logistics, and it’s challenges, how it impacts e-commerce and omnichannel supply chains, why it is evolving, and how new technology improves it.

 What Is Last Mile Logistics?